Yuvi9999/moonify-logger/README.md

 # Moonify logger

-### grabify-like alternative, sends the same info grabify sends you, but instead it sends it to your discord web-hook.
+### Grabify-like alternative, sends the same info Grabify sends you, but instead it sends it to your discord web-hook.

-### Use for educational purposes only!
+### Educational purposes only